 Advance Refundings of Municipal Bonds

-Municipal bonds are often "advance refunded.''
+Municipal bonds are often "advance refunded."
 Bonds that are not yet callable are defeased by creating a trust that pays the interest up to the call date, and pays the call price.
 New debt, generally at lower interest rates, is issued to fund the trust.
-Issuing new securities generally has zero net present value.
+Issuing new securities to fund payments on existing liabilities generally has zero net present value.
 In this case, however, value is destroyed for the issuer through the pre-commitment to call.
-We estimate that for the typical bond in an advance refunding, the option value lost to the municipality is approximately 1% of the par value not including fees.
-This translates to an aggregate value lost of over $4 billion from 1996 to 2009 for the bonds in our sample, which are roughly half of the universe of advance refunded bonds that traded during the period.
-The worst 5% of the transactions represent a destruction of $2.9 billion for taxpayers.
+We estimate that on average in an advance refunding the option value lost to the municipality is approximately 0.75% of the par value not including fees.
+This translates to an aggregate value lost of $7-9 billion, depending on the option pricing model used, from 1995 to 2013 for the bonds in our sample, which are roughly two-thirds of the advance refunded bonds that traded during the period.
+The worst 5% of the transactions represent a destruction of $5.3-7.5 billion for taxpayers.
 We discuss various motives for the transaction, and argue that a major one is the need for short-term budget relief.
 Advance refunding enables the issuer to borrow for current operating activities in exchange for higher interest payments after the call date.
-We find that municipalities in states with poor governance generally destroy the most value by advance refunding.
+We find that municipalities in states with poor governance generally destroy more value by advance refunding.

 Keywords: municipal bonds, advance refunding, public finance